Packet flow in the same Network

 6. Now, the device having the source IP address receives the ARP reply and updates its ARP cache.

-7. Since, both source and destination IP address and MAC address are available now, therefore, the pais delivered to the destination host.
+7. Since, both source and destination IP address and MAC address are available now, therefore, the packet is delivered to the destination host.

 Now, we have taken an idea about the ARP protocol.
 Let’s see about the packet flow.